OSUSecLab/SGX-Enclave-Formal-Verification/README.md

     1. Manually reason about why the property you expect should hold in the model
     2. Observe the proof steps in [Tamarin interactive GUI](https://tamarin-prover.github.io/manual/book/003_example.html) and identify the pattern of the proof or observe if the proof process is resolving a set of similar constraint repeatedly

-    Based on the above methods build [helper lemmas](https://tamarin-prover.github.io/manual/book/010_advanced-features.html) or customised heuristic using [an oracle script](https://tamarin-prover.github.io/manual/book/010_advanced-features.html)
+    Based on the above methods build [helper lemmas](https://tamarin-prover.github.io/manual/book/010_advanced-features.html) or customized heuristic using [an oracle script](https://tamarin-prover.github.io/manual/book/010_advanced-features.html)

-6. Xor equation theory and Rule variants —An adversary can not rule out the possibility of Fr(a) from one rule to be the same as Fr(b) from another rule. — [google group chat](https://groups.google.com/g/tamarin-prover/c/irq09b70WS8)
+6. Xor equation theory and Rule variants -- An adversary can not rule out the possibility of Fr(a) from one rule to be the same as Fr(b) from another rule. — [google group chat](https://groups.google.com/g/tamarin-prover/c/irq09b70WS8)
 7. Go through [Tamarin Google Forum](https://groups.google.com/g/tamarin-prover) and ask for help.
 The forum history contains many modeling tips and tricks.
 8. Also, note that proving a property for a given model is undecidable.
 Therefore, it is impossible to ensure termination in all cases.